Skip to main content

 This guide provides a comprehensive framework for identifying red flags before you commit to a home, and actionable steps if you're already concerned about a placement.
 You'll learn which warning signs indicate systemic problems versus one-off issues, how to conduct effective inspections, when to escalate concerns—including moving your loved one if necessary.

-What makes this guide different: We've integrated data from our analysis of 15,000+ UK care homes to show you exactly what "good value" looks like, how to spot financial red flags using government MSIF benchmarks, and provide interactive tools to assess severity and track concerns systematically.
+What makes this guide different: We've integrated publicly available CQC data, government MSIF benchmarks, and family forum insights to show you exactly what "good value" looks like, how to spot financial red flags, and provide interactive tools to assess severity and track concerns systematically.
+For a deeper look at the hidden quality indicators beyond CQC ratings, see our companion guide.

 A note on balance: This isn't about creating paranoia.
 Most care homes genuinely care about residents.
 But blind trust during one of life's most vulnerable transitions serves no one.
 Informed vigilance protects your loved one whilst allowing excellent homes to demonstrate their quality.